TrelisResearch/arc-agi-2025/o3-tools/README.md

 [x] When providing code, also provide a summary of the rationale behind what is being done. (not in the reasoning).
 [Test this out in a clean test script to go in a tests folder.]
 [x] Check whether the code sandbox on openai is ephemeral or not.
 Yes, with `auto` the same container is used and variables persist.

-- MEDIUM:
-[ ] Bringing the sandbox to be local:
-  [x] Just run the code locally each time, rather than use the remote code interpreter.
-    - Print, after each tool call, the result in terms of pixel match average on all training examples AND number of training examples solved out of those present.
+Cleanups:
   [x] Drop the MDL / compression calculation altogether from scripts here.
-  [ ] Strip out "tools calls made" etc. as there are no tool calls.
+  [x] Strip out "tools calls made" etc. as there are no tool calls.
 There are only turns used.
   [ ] Automatically support non-reasoning or reasoning models (no flags required).
+  [ ] Swap to chat completions endpoint so as to allow for openai-style endpoint usage (enable other models, incl. reasoning).
   [ ] Improve logging:
-    - Manually inspect the prompt
+    [ ] Manually inspect the prompt
-    - in our logging / logs, it would be best to save not just the final responses, but the ones before thta too - so I can inspect what the code output is and what is being passed back in.
+    [ ] in our logging / logs, it would be best to save not just the final responses, but the ones before thta too - so I can inspect what the code output is and what is being passed back in.
-    - Run tests on low levels of reasoning effort.
+    [ ] Run tests on low levels of reasoning effort.

-    - Swap to chat completions endpoint so as to allow for openai-style endpoint usage (enable other models, incl. reasoning).
+- MEDIUM:
+[x] Bringing the sandbox to be local:
+  [x] Just run the code locally each time, rather than use the remote code interpreter.
+    - Print, after each tool call, the result in terms of pixel match average on all training examples AND number of training examples solved out of those present.

 [ ] Try inputting images of the problem as well as just the problem itself.